o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-gamelift/cpp-api.md

 When your server process is ready and running, `AzFramework::SessionNotificationBus::Events::OnSessionHealthCheck` is called regularly to report a health status of your server process.

 You can customize the health check logic in `OnSessionHealthCheck`.
-For more information, read about [ProcessParameters](https://docs.aws.amazon.com/gamelift/latest/developerguide/integration-server-sdk-cpp-ref-datatypes.html#integration-server-sdk-cpp-ref-dataypes-process) in the Amazon GameLift documentation.
+For more information, refer to  [ProcessParameters](https://docs.aws.amazon.com/gamelift/latest/developerguide/integration-server-sdk-cpp-ref-datatypes.html#integration-server-sdk-cpp-ref-dataypes-process) in the Amazon GameLift documentation.

 ```cpp